juanMartinezAlvarez/juanMartinezAlvarez.github.io/_posts/231015_CrossPolarized_MRS.md

 date: 2023-10-15 21:01:00
 description: We can exploit optical effects to find the thickness of very thin, transparent samples by simple methods
 tags: optics
+giscus_comments: true
 categories: papers-post-optics
 thumbnail: assets/img/MRS_crossedPol/Pic1_soap.jpg

+bibliography: references1.bib
 ---

 The beautiful iridescent colors in soap bubbles and oil slicks on water are caused by interference color.
 This is a phenomenon where colors are produced through the constructive and destructive interference of light waves.
-This occurs when light is reflected from or transmitted through thin films, layers, or structures with thicknesses comparable to the wavelength of light.
+This occurs when light is reflected from or transmitted through thin films, layers, or structures with thicknesses comparable to the wavelength of light <d-cite key="hecht_optics_2012"></d-cite>.

 When light traverses a thin film, there are multiple reflections and transmissions at each boundary, with the total reflection and transmission the sum of each individually transmitted and reflected waves, as shown in the diagram below.